t-guan/t-guan.github.io/Nectarfy.md

 	</div>
 	<div class="row">
 		<dl>
-			If you are further interested in how exactly we built and designed the beehive, you can download the complete technical report detailing MVP hardware and software development you can [get the PDF]({https://t-guan.github.io/assets/pdfs/Nectarfy.pdf}) here.
+			If you are further interested in how exactly we built and designed the beehive, you can download the complete technical report detailing MVP hardware and software development you can <a href="https://t-guan.github.io/assets/pdfs/Nectarfy.pdf"> download the report here.</a>